vsanthanam/JBird/Sources/JBird/JBird.docc/JBird.md

 #### Encoding and decoding JSON values to and from other Swift types

-JBird provides seamless conversion between `JSON` values and native Swift types through the `JSONCodable` protocol system.
+JBird provides seamless conversion between `JSON` values and native Swift types through the `JSONRepresentable` protocol system.
 Built-in conformances cover all standard Swift types, while custom types can easily adopt the protocols for automatic conversion.

 For more information, see <doc:/JBirdCore/EncodeDecode>

-##### Using macros to easily implement `JSONCodable` conformance
+##### Using macros to easily implement `JSONRepresentable` conformance

-The `@JSONCodable` macro automatically generates encoding and decoding implementations for Swift types.
+The `@JSONRepresentable` macro automatically generates encoding and decoding implementations for Swift types.
 Use `@JSONKey` to customize property names, `@OmitIfNil` to exclude nil values during encoding, and support for snake_case conversion.
 The macro system eliminates boilerplate while providing full control over the JSON representation.

 For more information, see the ``/JBirdMacros`` API reference.